opensourcewebsite-org/opensourcewebsite-org/CONTRIBUTING.md

 ### Git Commit Messages

-- Include an issue number to the beginning of the first line (if applicable)
+- Include an issue number to the beginning of the first line (if applicable).
+Example `#234 YOUR_COMMIT_NAME`.

-Example `#234 YOUR_COMMIT_NAME`

-- Use the present tense ("Add feature" not "Added feature")
+- Use the present tense ("Add feature" not "Added feature").
-- Use the imperative mood ("Move cursor to..." not "Moves cursor to...")
+- Use the imperative mood ("Move cursor to..." not "Moves cursor to...").
-- In case changing only texts or documentations include `[ci skip]` to the end of the first line
+- In case changing only texts or documentations include `[ci skip]` to the end of the first line.
-- Limit the first line to 72 characters or less
+- Limit the first line to 72 characters or less.
-- Reference issues and pull requests liberally after the first line
+- Reference issues and pull requests liberally after the first line.

 ### Documentation Style Guide